vaishnavidbhandary1806-bit/-diagnostic-report-parser/README.md

 ## Scope

 - Text-based PDFs only
-- Scanned PDFs and OCR are future enhancements
+- Scanned PDFs and OCRy are future enhancements